Assignment Help

 What Is Pre-Registration and How Does It Work?

-Pre-registration is the practice of publicly committing your research hypotheses, design, sample size, and analysis plan before data collection begins.
-It creates an immutable public record distinguishing planned confirmatory analyses from post-hoc exploratory ones.
-The major pre-registration platforms are:
+Pre-registration means publicly committing your research hypotheses, design, sample size, and analysis plan before data collection begins.
+Major platforms:

 Open Data and Open Materials